CESSProject/doc-v2/storage-miner/running.md

 # Prepare CESS Accounts

-Miners need to create two wallet accounts.
+Miners need to create at least two wallet accounts.

 - **Earning Account**: Used to receive mining rewards.
 - **Staking Account**: Used to pay for staking fees.